Spatial File Browsing via Device Connect

 The Spatial File Manager Concept

 Apple Vision Pro's spatial computing environment changes how file management feels.
 On a flat screen, a file browser occupies your screen.
-In visionOS, you can:
+In Safari on Apple Vision Pro, you can:

-• Open it next to other apps — a visionOS document editor on one side, the Device Connect file browser on the other
+- Open it next to other apps — a document editor on one side, the Device Connect file browser on the other

 For professional workflows that involve moving files between an Android production device (a camera, a phone with raw recording apps, an Android-based capture device) and an Apple Vision Pro-based review or editing environment, this combination is genuinely useful today.